 Besides providing distances to the pin, the top rangefinders for 2023 calculate things like slope, wind and more to provide the best “real feel” distance possible.

-The most accurate rangefinders for 2023 are the Bushnell V6 Shift and Garmin Approach Z82.
-Both are extremely accurate from any distance.
+The most accurate rangefinders for 2023 that give exact distances are the Bushnell V6 Shift and Garmin Approach Z82.
+Both are extremely accurate from any distance while taking into account elevation and slope.

 A large part of shooting accurate distances with a golf rangefinder is being able to actually see – and hit – the flag.
 This is where both optics and displays make a huge difference.
 The optics of a rangefinder are the proverbial eyes that allow you to see both near and far.
 Unless the optics are crystal-clear, it can be hard to find and lock on to your target.